Advanced Practice Provider Fellowship

 Beyond the realms of healthcare, John brings a personal touch to his life through his passion for long-distance trail running.
 His extraordinary commitment is exemplified by running across the state of Virginia along the Appalachian Trail, a journey dedicated to raising awareness and funds for Duchenne Muscular Dystrophy.

-As part of the core faculty of the APP Critical Care Fellowship program at Riverside Health System, John understands the rigor and learning curve of caring for critical patients, and is committed to the development of APP Critical Care Fellows in their transition to practice journey.
+As part of the core faculty of the APP Critical Care Fellowship program at Riverside Health, John understands the rigor and learning curve of caring for critical patients, and is committed to the development of APP Critical Care Fellows in their transition to practice journey.

 Terry Thompson

-Outside of work, Terry enjoys doing stained glass, DIY projects and the outdoor life in Hampton Roads with her husband.
-She has two adult daughters and 2 grand dogs Denver and Tack.
+Outside of her professional life, Terry enjoys creating stained glass art, tackling DIY projects, and exploring the outdoors in Hampton Roads with her husband.

 Elizabeth Palmer